 ~ ~ ~

 Snowmobile and ATV/ORV trails criss-cross the Upper Peninsula.
-They can be nice hiking trails at certain times of the year.
+They can be nice hiking routes at certain times of the year, and sometimes good for snowshoeing.
 Winter snowmobile trail condition reports can be found at: www.uptravel.com/recreation/snowmobile-trail-report/ These reports (listed by county) can also be helpful when trying to determine snow conditions in an area for other trails.

 April 3, 2021 -- A Long Walk North-Northeast